acse-hvs119/pyTRACK-CMIP6/README.md

 #### Other individual functions

 For individual functions separate from the wrappers, please refer to the documentation included in the `html` folder in this repository about details and usage.

+#### Graphical postprocessing

+Basic graphical postprocessing and examples are found in the `data` folder in the form of a Jupyter notebook.
+This is optional and to run requires the Basemap Python package to be installed.

 ## Using pyTRACK-CMIP6 on JASMIN